seanjensengrey/hadoopy/doc/index.rst

         Use the provided reducer
     python script.py *combine*
         Use the provided combiner
-    python script.py *freeze* <tar_path> <-Zadd_file0 -Zadd_file1...> <cx_Freeze args>
+    python script.py *freeze* <tar_path> <-Zadd_file0 -Zadd_file1...>
         Freeze the script to a tar file specified by <tar_path>.
 The extension may be .tar or .tar.gz.
 All files are placed in the root of the tar.
 Files specified with -Z will be added to the tar root.
-Additional cx_Freeze arguments may be passed in.

     | **Specification of mapper/reducer/combiner**
     | Input Key/Value Types